 Sagamore Hill NHS was established to interpret the spirit and image of Theodore Roosevelt, his family, and significant events associated with him during his years at Sagamore Hill.
-However, current park facilities limit the interpretive potential of the site by focusing mostly on the home, rather than the property as a whole.
-In concert with the Long- Range Interpretive Plan (LRIP), the GMP will revisit and offer recommendations regarding the visitor experience and interpretive emphasis.
+However, current park facilities limit the interpretive potential of the site by focusing mostly on the home, and not on the property as a whole.
+In concert with the Long-Range Interpretive Plan (LRIP), the GMP will revisit and offer recommendations regarding the visitor experience and interpretive emphasis.

 In 1993, the typical visitor experience at the park changed.
-Tours of the Roosevelt Home, which had previously been self-guided, became rangeror docent-led, with strict limitations placed on the number of participants per tour (14).
+Tours of the Roosevelt Home, which had previously been self- guiding, became ranger- or docent-led, with strict limitations placed on the number of participants per tour (14).
 Now visitors often have to wait an extended period of time to tour the home, or sometimes are unable to tour the home at all.
-Few welldeveloped programs or facility- based alternatives exist for visitors.
-Some may leave without having had the opportunity to appreciate the significance of the site and, as a result, may leave uninformed and dissatisfied with their experience.
+Few well-developed programs or facility- based alternatives exist for visitors.
+Some may leave without having had the opportunity to learn about or appreciate the significance of the site and, as a result, may leave uninformed and dissatisfied with their experience.
 There are also space and program limitations for organized groups, especially school groups.
-The park does not have adequate space for curriculum- based programs, which need to be age- appropriate, interactive, and learner- based.
+The park does not have adequate space for curriculum-based programs which need to be age-appropriate, interactive, and learner-based.
 As noted above, the GMP will revisit and offer recommendations regarding the visitor experience and interpretive emphasis.